Can you still get a good price for BIMI International Medical Inc. (BIMI) Shares at this point?

 How Do You Analyze BIMI International Medical Inc. Shares?

 Along with the fundamentals, it is also important to consider how many employees own shares of the company.
 This is because the values should be in line with investors’ expectations.
-As such, the current holdings of company stock inside the company are set at 21.04%.
-This can enable you to see the extent to which executives own the company’s stock.
 As opposed to executive stock, institutional ownership accounts for 18.60% of the company’s shares, contributing to an indication of company value, since large shareholders may signify strength within the organization.

 Are institutional investors increasing their holdings in BIMI shares?